Hello brilliant entrepreneur, it’s Tash Corbin here, and welcome to another episode of the Heart-centred Business Podcast. This is episode 159.

 What I want to talk about today is this concept of a platform, and dig into it a little further to see what is the platform you actually need and how can you start building it today.

-So point number one that I would like to make here is that the biggest indicator of that platform/audience is actually not the people following your Facebook page or your Facebook group.
+Point number one that I would like to make here is that the biggest indicator of that platform/audience is actually not the people following your Facebook page or your Facebook group.
 Even though I have a group of 30,000 followers now in the ladyposse, that’s not actually my platform.
 My platform is my mailing list.

 The first reason for that is those people who have signed up for my mailing list want to have a deep conversation with me and learn from me.
 They’re not just “Oh that looks interesting, I’ll click Like.” or “Oh my friends in that group, I should join.”
 They’ve actually made a conscious decision to give me their email address, and for me, that’s the ultimate indicator of trust.
 If you’re giving me your email address you are trusting me to give you some great value and not spam you.
 For me, that is the true measure of a great platform, the size of your mailing list and the alignment between what your mailing list want from you and what you actually have to offer.